Analysis | The case for ‘Havana Syndrome’ skepticism

 In short order, though, experts cast doubt on the story.
 That simply wasn’t how fentanyl worked, but it was how law enforcement had repeatedly been told that it worked.
 So despite the low likelihood of a sheriff’s deputy encountering fentanyl, touching it and experiencing an overdose, it’s possible that this particular sheriff’s deputy thought that might happen.

-“Addiction experts and harm-reduction specialists said this misconception can delay lifesaving help during overdoses,” the Times reported, “and cause emergency responders to report vicarious trauma, compassion fatigue and panic attacks brought on by fear of the drug.”
+“Addiction experts and harm-reduction specialists said this misconception can delay lifesaving help during overdoses,” the New York Times reported, “and cause emergency responders to report vicarious trauma, compassion fatigue and panic attacks brought on by fear of the drug.”

 Maybe, then, the sheriff’s deputy was so freaked out by the idea of overdosing that he had a panic attack.
 Maybe the NSC staffer walking by the White House had a panic attack and attributed it to Havana Syndrome.
 Maybe a lot of instances in which people experienced these attacks have some other similarly mundane cause.